 - Cryptocurrency integration: Integrate cryptocurrency transactions into their services.

-- Personalised financial planning: Develop algorithms that analyse a customer's financial data to create customised financial plans and investment portfolios based on their goals, risk tolerance, and other factors.
+- Personalized financial planning: Develop algorithms that analyze a customer's financial data to create customized financial plans and investment portfolios based on their goals, risk tolerance, and other factors.

 - Real-time financial data: Leverage technologies like artificial intelligence and machine learning to offer real-time insights into a customer's financial data, such as spending habits, income, and credit score.